blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-Called for every intermittent result.
+Called for every exact match.
-If function is defined and returns false, the entry is excluded from the final result.
+Iff function is defined and returns false, the entry is excluded from the final result.

 This method is conceptually similar to [Array.filter()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter).